Habits2 min read

 6–7: Use reminders that adapt, and make logging fun

 Finally, make the act of logging itself a tiny reward.
-Tapping a cute character or watching a glass fill is a two-second dopamine hit that reinforces the loop.
+Tapping a cute character and watching a glass fill is a two-second dopamine hit that reinforces the loop.
 Trackers work less by measuring and more by making you notice.

 Frequently asked questions